alanryn/personal-site/content/tips/customized-subscribe-modal-popup/index.md

     ]
   },
 ```

-To make the popup content customizable in the theme editor.

 Finally add the following code to your theme.liquid file.
 Place the code before the closing body tag </body>.

 ```